 What are you planning with your love for this special day?

-I remember when we were younger my husband would go all out on Valentine’s Day, flowers, dinner, jewelry, the works!
+I remember when we were younger (before we had so many kids) my husband would go all out on Valentine’s Day, flowers, dinner, jewelry, the works!

 This was also before we really started working on our finances.
 I soon realized that he spent a small fortune on all that stuff.

 Now, I’m not saying that I didn’t love and appreciate his grand gestures of love, but after having a few more kids and cutting down to one income, we had to get creative!

 Plus, it kills me to know that he paid $50 for flowers that will die in a few days.
 I mean you might as well just throw that money in the garbage!